 The good news is we have champions in Congress who are committed to making it easier for park and recreation agencies to feed hungry children.
 Senators Kirsten Gillibrand (D-NY) and Lisa Murkowski (R-AK) have introduced the Summer Meals Act of 2015, which cuts red tape for park and recreation agencies, as well as other service providers, allowing them to serve hungry kids more food each day.
 Passing the Summer Meals Act of 2015 will go a long way toward preventing hunger in the summer months and will help NRPA members to better meet the needs of our communities in innovative ways.

 NRPA’s public policy team is also working hard to make sure that no child ever goes hungry and is urging Congress to increase funding for summer meals.
 We’re storming Capitol Hill, talking with members of Congress, dialing the phones, sending emails and telling anyone who will listen about the importance of summer meals — all to stamp out the scourge of childhood hunger in America.
-You can join in the fight to end hunger by clicking here and telling your representatives in Congress to get serious about supporting the Summer Meals Act of 2015.
+You can join in the fight to end hunger by telling your representatives in Congress to get serious about supporting the Summer Meals Act of 2015.